Mawlana (film): Reception

 Mawlana was a financial success in Egypt, earning 7.3 million Egyptian pounds ($388,300) by its third week.
 Variety, described the film as "a candid critique of corruption and fundamentalism," anticipating it to be one of Egypt's most talked-about movies.

-The Holywood reporter praises "The Preacher" for its bold and focused critique of the way politics manipulates religion, capturing the dark atmosphere of the times with verve, emotion, and humor.
+The Hollywood Reporter praises "The Preacher" for its bold and focused critique of the way politics manipulates religion, capturing the dark atmosphere of the times with verve, emotion, and humor.
 It notes that the film's message of religious tolerance seems daring and gives the film a modern edge, while the only downside was some awkward plotting at the end.

 "Mawlana" is a film with a timely and important message but falls short in terms of storytelling subtlety and character depth, according to Yasmine Zohdi.
 She notes, "By playing it safe, the story loses its resonance."

 Production

 The film faced some remarks from the censorship authority but was ultimately allowed to be shown commercially to audiences aged 12 or older.
 Ali had initially wanted to adapt the novel into a television series but secured the necessary funds to create a film instead.
 Several actors were convinced of the importance of the work and participated for free or in exchange for symbolic gains.
 The film marks the beginning of a collaboration between Ali and Eissa on several adaptation projects.